glotzerlab/gsd/doc/c-api.rst

                                     uint8_t flags, \
                                     const void *data)

     Write a data chunk to the current frame.
 The chunk name must be unique within each frame.
+    When there is space in the buffer, add the data to the buffer.
+Otherwise, write it to the end of the file.
+Add the index entry to the buffer.

-The given data chunk is written to the end of the file and its location is updated in the in-memory index.
-The data pointer must be allocated and contain at least contains at least ``N * M * gsd_sizeof_type(type)`` bytes.
+    The data pointer must be allocated and contain at least contains at least ``N * M * gsd_sizeof_type(type)`` bytes (*data* may be ``NULL`` when *N* is 0).

     :param handle: Handle to an open GSD file.
     :param name: Name of the data chunk.